 The scope of the missions currently undertaken by Gordon are grand in scale and disruptive in their implications.

-- Facilitate the Transfer of $12 Trillion of Business Wealth from Retiring Baby Boomers to Gen X & Y Entrepreneurs
+- Under the brand names of Bizar FinancingTM and Partners in Business AcquisitionTM – Facilitate the Transfer of $12 Trillion of Business Wealth from Retiring Baby Boomers to Gen X & Y Entrepreneurs.

-- Acquire and expand Family Offices from wealth management to total lifestyle support for high income, high net worth individuals and their families
+- Under the brand name Billionaire LifestylesTM – Reposition and expand Family Offices from wealth management to total lifestyle support for high income, high net worth individuals and their families.

 What is it about Gordon’s lifelong journey that has positioned him to undertake these missions?